Electronic Passes Available Through Recreation.gov

 The following digital park entrance passes are available on recreation.gov:

 In addition to recreation.gov, you can buy a park pass at:

 Your Fees Benefit the Park

 Eighty percent of entrance fee dollars collected in Joshua Tree National Park stay in the park, funding important maintenance projects and visitor services.
 Learn more about how recreation fees support the operation of your national park.

-The park entrance fee is $20.
-This covers a 7-day vehicle permit, admitting the passengers of a single, non-commercial vehicle on the day of purchase and for the next six days.
-There is no separate 1-day permit; your receipt is good for re-entry if you come back anytime within the week.
+7-day vehicle permit, admitting the passengers of a single, non-commercial vehicle on the day of purchase and for the next six days.

 Free Entrance Days

 Entrance to Joshua Tree and all other national park sites are typically free on these days:

 Groups entering in a vehicle with a capacity of 16 passengers or more will pay an entrance fee of $12 per person on board, with the following exceptions: